Email Security Tips from the Australian Cyber Security Centre

 Cites need for 2FA/MFA to further support password security

-Overall security advice is up-to-date
+Overall security advice is not up-to-date and does not adhere to NIST guidelines

 Learn what advice other leading cybersecurity agencies offer, and how they compare, in the State of Password Security Report, released earlier this year.